N.N. Brass Hill CompanyNorman N Hill Brass Company 1889

 Norman N. Hill

-Born in East Hampton, CT on October 4, 1863, Norman Hill worked in a number of East Hampton’s bell manufactories before establishing the N.N.
+Born in East Hampton, Connecticut on October 4, 1863, Norman Hill worked in a number of East Hampton’s bell manufactories before establishing the N.N.
 Brass Mill Factory in 1889 along the banks of Lake Pocotopaug.
 The success of the N.N.
 Hill Brass Company was largely based upon Norman Hill’s innovation of stamping bells from sheet metal, as opposed to standard casting methods, a development that would revolutionize the bell making industry forever.

 Between 1901 and 1902 Hill developed the Sterling Continuous Ringing Chimes, which was the precursor to the thumb operated handlebar bell found on bicycles throughout the 20th century.
 Hill developed this product into a line of over 100 styles of classic bicycle bells, in addition to producing more conventional lines of sleigh, hand, door, tea, and call bells, as well as bells for toys, rattles, and electric bells and gongs.
 A Hartford Courant article from 1902 noted that, “The factory is one of the largest and best equipped in the state for the manufacture of small bells… The bells are sold all over the world and have a fine reputation for excellence of castings, finish of workmanship, clearness and resonance of tone.”
 Over 125 hands were employed at the plant at the time in which the aforementioned article was published.
 This likely increased around 1910, when a three-story, 100’ x 41’ addition was constructed on the north side of the existing plant.
 The expansion supplemented the existing foundry and two manufacturing blocks, which were powered by a water-driven turbine generator through the 1910s.